jfirebaugh/konacha/README.md

       it "returns the sum of numeric elements", -> [1,2,3].sum().should.equal(6)

-The `konacha:server` rake task starts a server for your tests.
+The `konacha:serve` rake task starts a server for your tests.
 You can go to the root page to run all specs (e.g. `http://localhost:3500/`), a sub page to run an individual spec file (e.g. `http://localhost:3500/array_sum_spec`), or a path to a subdirectory to run a subset of specs (e.g. `http://localhost:3500/models`).

-Alternatively, you can run the specs headlessly with the `konacha:ci` task.
+Alternatively, you can run the specs headlessly with the `konacha:run` task.

 ## Spec Helper